Davospike/segpSPA/The_Process/ProjectEvaluation.md

 - Use the webpage to inform users about fake news; what it is, its history, the dangers of it, and how to recognise it
 - Create a static database that holds a handpicked selection of news articles that are identified as being fact or fiction

 We believe that we completed all three with good success.
 Feedback from the user acceptance testing showed that the quiz was easy to do and engaging.
 The website has an in-depth page on the history of fake news, what it is and how to handle it.
 Feedback also suggested that testers found that after engaging with the website, they felt more comfortable with their ability to recognise and deal with fake news, thus implying that the page does what it set out to do.
 The database went through a solid design process and successfully holds the various quiz topic question sets.
-###[VINI/NATH TO ADD on DB design]

 Whilst the primary objectives were a good indicator to overall success at the base level, further secondary objectives were set in order to stretch and challenge ourselves during the project.
 These were: